 This article describes the procedure to install and configure Datto Drive on SIRIS and Datto NAS appliances.

-- Installing Datto Drive Local
+- Downloading and installing Datto Drive Local

 - Configuring Datto Drive Local

 - Recovering Datto Drive Files

 Datto Drive Local is Datto's version of ownCloud, an enterprise file sync and share utility.
 Files are shared and made accessible from a variety of devices, but hosted on a Datto appliance rather than in a third-party cloud.

 Datto Drive Local has almost the same functionality as ownCloud 9.
 On some older Datto appliances, it is called ownCloud on SIRIS.

 The SIRIS must be running Ubuntu 12.04 or 16.04 to run Datto Drive Local.
 To run Datto Drive Local on a Datto NAS, it must be running Ubuntu 16.04.
 If your device is not yet on this platform, you will need to do the Linux update before Datto Drive installation.